 The Office of Research provides support to faculty in all aspects of developing and nurturing individual and collaborative interests in specific research areas and scholarships.
-Under the leadership of Dr. Turan Kayaoglu, our office offers a flexible and effective infrastructure staffed with an experienced team to meet campus research needs.
+Under the leadership of Dr. Jill Purdy, Executive Vice Chancellor for Academic Affairs, and Lisa Isozaki, Director, our office offers a flexible and effective infrastructure staffed with an experienced team to meet campus research needs.

 Tioga Library Building 307C

 Lisa Isozaki has been at UW Tacoma since May 2014.
 Prior to this, Lisa was the Program Administrator for the Polar Science Center in the UW Applied Physics Laboratory managing over $15M in annual grant funding and she was a Project Manager at the Fred Hutchinson Cancer Research Center managing several large NCI funded program/project grants focusing on the early detection of ovarian and breast cancer.
-At UW Tacoma, Lisa serves as our primary point person who facilitates communication with offices in Seattle including the Office of Sponsored Programs (OSP), Grant and Contract Accounting (GCA), and the Seattle Office of Research.
+At UW Tacoma, Lisa manages all centralized pre and post award operations within the Office of Research.
+She serves as our primary point person who facilitates communication with offices in Seattle including the Office of Sponsored Programs (OSP), Grant and Contract Accounting (GCA), and the Seattle Office of Research.
 Lisa works directly with faculty interested in pursuing funding for a sponsored project helping them through the entire pre-proposal process of understanding complexities and requirements of a given funding announcement, developing components of a proposal including the detailed budget, working through external and internal submission systems, and ensuring compliance with UW submission and deadline policies.
-She also provides guidance to faculty and program administrators on all post award management and compliance issues.
-Lisa received her Bachelor's in Business Administration from the University of Michigan, Ann Arbor and a Bachelor's in Science degree from Seattle University.
+She also provides guidance to the Office of Research staff who work directly with faculty and unit administrators on all post award management and compliance issues.
+Lisa received her Bachelor's in Business Administration degree from the University of Michigan, Ann Arbor and a Bachelor's in Science degree from Seattle University.

 Tioga Library Building 307C